Tracy walking into Thornbury Castle

 141698 1112031215004735539

-Located in Devon and on the fringes of the brooding Dartmoor National Park, Bovey Castle is a relatively new castle, having been built in the early 1900s.
-Don’t let the lack of history put you off, though; it offers a fabulously luxurious stay with plenty to do.
+Located in Devon and on the fringes of Dartmoor National Park, Bovey Castle is a relatively new castle, having been built in the early 1900s.
+Do not let the lack of history put you off, though; it was named Best Large Hotel in England at the VisitEngland Awards for Excellence 2026, and offers a luxurious stay with plenty to do.

 The main building is a fine example of Jacobean architecture, filled with exquisite carvings.
-Rooms are individually decorated and furnished.
-There are further self-catering lodges nestled in the scenic grounds.
+Rooms are individually decorated and furnished, and there are further self-catering lodges set in the scenic grounds.

-The award-winning hotel boasts gorgeous gardens that overlook the Bovey River and a shimmering lake, and there’s also a fantastic 18-hole golf course for guests to enjoy.
-Savour a delicious meal in the high-class Great Western Restaurant or the relaxed Smith’s Brasserie, and pamper yourself in the Elan Spa.
+The award-winning hotel has gardens that overlook the Bovey River and a lake, and there is also an 18-hole golf course for guests to enjoy.
+Savour a meal in the high-class Great Western Grill or the relaxed Smith’s Brasserie, and pamper yourself in the Elan Spa.

 Click to book your stay at Bovey Castle